-The transformative power of travel helps strengthen your social, intellectual, and introspective skills so rather than leave those benefits to languish until you step off the plane, start your trip to Granada right now.
+Travel helps strengthen your social, intellectual, and introspective skills so rather than leave those benefits to languish until you step off the plane, start your trip to Granada right now.
 Here are a few suggestions to get you charged up about visiting this legendary place that’s home to not only one but two UNESCO World Heritage sites, as well as a labyrinth of roads, trails, and dirt roads just outside of city limits that beg for exploration as well.

 Buy your plane tickets!

 Committing to a vacation can sometimes be the biggest challenge.
 Perhaps due to the cost of plane tickets from far-flung places, taking that first step that involves plunking down your hard-earned money can be discouraging.
-But the fact is, plane tickets will likely be your biggest expense.
-Given Andalusia’s modest cost of living, once you get here you can expect to pay a third to 2/3’s less than you would pay for some things (like food and drinks) in North America or northern Europe.
+But the fact is, plane tickets will likely be your biggest expense and, given Andalusia’s modest cost of living, once you get here you can expect to pay a third to 2/3’s less than you would pay for some things (like food and drinks) in North America or northern Europe.
 Spain’s national airline, Iberia, flies from most major cities worldwide, as well as provides domestic flights to destinations in all regions of Spain.
 At the bottom of our home page there’s a “Getting here” section, which gives airport distances from Granada plus ground transit options once you’re in the country.

 The Epic of Juan Latino by Elizabeth R. Wright.
-This book tells the story of the first known black writer from the slave diaspora, Juan Latino, who lived in Granada during the 16th century, first as a slave, then as a distinguished professor.
+This book tells the story of the first known black poet from the slave diaspora, Juan Latino, who lived in Granada during the 16th century, first as a slave, then as a distinguished professor.

 “By piecing together the surviving evidence, Wright traces Latino’s life in Granada, Iberia’s last Muslim metropolis, from his early clandestine education as a slave in a noble household to his distinguished career as a schoolmaster at the University of Granada.
 When intensifying racial discrimination and the chaos of the Morisco Revolt threatened Latino’s hard-won status, he set out to secure his position by publishing an epic poem in Latin verse, the Austrias Carmen, that would demonstrate his mastery of Europe’s international literary language and celebrate his own African heritage.”